Hayao0819/FasBashLib/README.md

     </a>
 </p>

-A collection of small functions designed to quickly write secure code in Bash 5.x.
+A collection of many personal functions for modern Bash to write safe and readable code quickly

-Some functions are also for Arch Linux.
+They are grouped by function type, and some functions are specific to a particular system.

+I like Arch Linux, so there may be many for it.

+## Why?

+Modern Bash is feature-rich, making it possible to write secure code compared to pure shells.

+If you are coding utilizing these features, you will find yourself writing the same code over and over again.

+Also, Bash has no type restrictions, so even something as simple as evaluating boolean values can become redundant if you consider safety.

+This library has many functions, especially for arrays, that make it easy to write safe code that takes special characters such as whitespace into account.

 ## Use it